-Spreyton, Crediton, Devon EX17 5AJ 01647 231321 www.spreyton-primary.devon.sch.uk admin@spreyton-primary.devon.sch.uk
+Spreyton, Crediton, Devon EX17 5AJ 01647 231321

+www.spreyton-primary.devon.sch.uk admin@spreyton-primary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

-We are proud to have dedicated staff that ensure each child is able to fulfil their potential.
+We are proud to have a small but dedicated staff that ensures each child is able to fulfil their potential.
 The school is also part of the Devon Moors Federation and as such benefits from this wider community of schools.
 Spreyton is a happy, inspiring and nurturing place where children can feel safe and secure in their learning and play.